-The City of Corona Housing Authority entered into a Disposition and Development Agreement (DDA) with LAB Holdings on May 17, 2017, to redevelop the Corona Mall properties owned by the city's Housing Authority.
+The City of Corona Housing Authority entered into a Disposition and Development Agreement (DDA) with LAB Holdings on May 17, 2017, to redevelop the Corona Mall properties owned by the city's

+Housing Authority.
 The Corona Mall contains multiple buildings owned by different parties.
 Throughout the years, the city's former Redevelopment Agency started to acquire properties/buildings in the Corona Mall with the hope of partnering with a developer to redevelop the mall.
 The Agency was successful in acquiring 17 properties within the Corona Mall, however approximately 20 properties remained owned by others.
 When the Redevelopment Agency was dissolved as a result of legislation enacted by the state governor in 2011 to eliminate Redevelopment Agencies in the state of California, the Corona Housing Authority acquired the properties from the Agency.
 The former Housing Authority properties are now under the ownership of LAB Holdings.

-LAB is an acronym for Little American Businesses.
-The company engages with independent, self-made businesses to create a unique market place that includes small retailers, artists, culinary, micro-breweries and distilleries, performing arts and entertainment.
+Since the establishment of the DDA, the LAB has acquired one additional property and continues to look for opportunities to acquire additional properties within the Corona Mall.
+LAB proposes to reuse the existing buildings they own and occupy them with small independent businesses.
+LAB stands for Little American Businesses and engages with independent, self-made businesses to create a unique market place that includes small retailers, artists, culinary, micro-breweries and distilleries, performing arts and entertainment.
 The LAB has done several redevelopment projects in southern California that include the Anaheim Packing House and the Lab Anti-Mall and The Camp in Costa Mesa.
 The idea for the Corona Mall is to bring the same concept used in Costa Mesa to the City of Corona.

 To allow the types of tenants normally found in other establishments owned by the LAB an amendment to the land use table of the Downtown Revitalization Specific Plan is required because certain land uses are not currently mentioned in the plan.
+Also, the LAB manages their own property and tenants operate in accordance with their lease agreement.
+Since the LAB will be the property manager for their Corona Mall properties, some uses in the specific plan are being streamlined through the permit process to encourage certain uses to be established more quickly.
+In most cases, the LAB will be the applicant for any land use permits instead of their actual tenant.